Beyond Transcription: How a Meta-Aware ASR Model Delivers Words, Emotion, and Intent in 200ms

 Language Groups and KenLM Coverage

 2. Text normalization.
-Raw Wikipedia text is NFKC-normalized, lowercased, stripped of non-word characters (preserving Unicode ranges for each script -- Latin, Cyrillic, Devanagari, CJK, etc.), and cleaned of short or degenerate lines.
-This produces a clean word-level corpus in the hundreds of megabytes per group.
+Transcription text is NFKC-normalized, lowercased, and stripped of non-word characters (preserving Unicode ranges per script -- Latin, Cyrillic, Devanagari, CJK, etc.).
+Metadata tags (AGE_*, GENDER_*, EMOTION_*, etc.) are removed.
+This produces a clean word-level corpus per group.

 3. N-gram training.
-We use the KenLM toolkit's lmplz to train a 3-gram model with pruning thresholds 0 0 1 (keep all unigrams and bigrams, prune trigrams occurring fewer than 2 times).
-The ARPA model is then converted to a compact binary format using build_binary.
-A unigram word list (top 500,000 most frequent words) is also extracted for the beam search decoder's vocabulary constraint.
+We use KenLM's lmplz to train a word-level 3-gram model with pruning thresholds 0 0 1 (keep all unigrams and bigrams, prune trigrams seen fewer than 2 times).
+The ARPA model is converted to compact binary using build_binary.
+A unigram word list (top 500K words) is extracted for beam search vocabulary constraint.

-4. Binary model output.
-The final artifacts are ENGLISH.bin, EUROPEAN.bin, etc. -- one per tokenizer group.
-At server startup, these are loaded into CTCBeamSearchDecoder instances backed by pyctcdecode.
+4. Per-group deployment.
+The final artifacts are ENGLISH.bin, EUROPEAN.bin, INDO_ARYAN.bin, etc. -- one per tokenizer group.
+At server startup, these are loaded into CTCBeamSearchDecoder instances.
+When a request specifies language=es, the engine resolves Spanish to the EUROPEAN group and uses the corresponding decoder.

-The key insight is shallow fusion: the beam search decoder combines two independent scores for each candidate word sequence:
+The beam search decoder combines two independent scores for each candidate word sequence via shallow fusion:

 score(w) = log Pacoustic(w) + α · log PLM(w) + β · |w|